-9 See, paragraphs 6 and 7, Schedule 6, Land Registration Act 2002.

-10 One can also envisage circumstances where it would be unlikely that the notification of the application would reach the registered proprietor - for example, where the proprietor was a company which had changed its registered office without informing the Land Registry of its new address for service.
+9 See Land Registration Act 2002 Sch.6 paras 6 and 7.
+10 One can also envisage circumstances where it would be unlikely that the notification of the application would reach the registered proprietor-e.g. where the proprietor was a company which had changed its registered office without informing the Land Registry of its new address for service.

-11 Although squatting in residential buildings is now outlawed under s.144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012, the offence only relates to a "building" and not its curtilage, so outbuildings, gardens, fields, etc., are not caught by the Act.
-But see also, R (on the application of Best) v Chief Land Registrar [2015] EWCA Civ 17, the Court of Appeal held that the criminality of trespass does not preclude a claim to adverse possession: see, M. Pawlowski, "Criminal Squatting and Adverse Possession: A Case of Interpretative Logic", (2015) 24 Nott.
-L.J., 129.
+11 Although squatting in residential buildings is now outlawed under the Legal Aid, Sentencing and Punishment of Offenders Act 2012 s.144, the offence only relates to a "building" and not its curtilage, so outbuildings, gardens, fields etc, are not caught by the Act.
+But see also, R. (on the application of Best) v Chief Land Registrar [2015] EWCA Civ 17, where the Court of Appeal held that the criminality of trespass does not preclude a claim to adverse possession: see, M. Pawlowski, "Criminal Squatting and Adverse Possession: A Case of Interpretative Logic" (2015) 24 Nott.
+L.J.
+129.